IliyasO7/javascript/README.md

 2]What is an execution context?

-                       Its the block where the javascript program is being run and executed(I mean compiled and adn interpreted)
-                       Interpreteer - Interpretter scans the code.
+                       Its the block where the javascript program is being run and executed(I mean compiled and  interpreted) Interpreteer - Interpretter scans the code.
                        Compiler: Compiles the code into binary code.